Habutiii/tp/docs/DeveloperGuide.md

 * can save both address book data and user preference data in JSON format, and read them back into corresponding objects.
 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

+Storing `saved folders` in the program:
 * Your saved folders in the sidebar (created with s/) are now kept between Ethical Insurance sessions.
 Close Ethical Insurance, reopen it later and those folders will still be there.
 * If you delete a saved folder (with d/), it’s removed from the sidebar and won’t come back on restart.
  * Auto folders (the ones the app shows automatically when Ethical Insurance is launched are based on tags it finds in address book) may disappear when they have no matching people that’s normal cleanup.
+  * These folders will persist after restart if any user is having that tag (as they are auto generated), even being deleted.
-  Saved folders don’t vanish on their own, they stay until you delete them.
+  * Saved folders don’t vanish on their own, they stay until you delete them.
+This is true too when you save an auto folder.
 * Folder names are standardized:
+  * Tags and folders are shown capitalized (e.g. FRIENDS, FAMILY, WORK).
-  * Multi-tag folders are shown in a tidy, consistent format (e.g. colleagues & friends) regardless of the order you typed them.
+  * Multi-tag folders are shown in a tidy, consistent format (e.g. COLLEAGUES & FRIENDS) regardless of the order you typed them.
   * Duplicate saved folders are ignored, you won’t see the same folder twice.

 ### Common classes